KfW Capital GmbH & Co. KG Privacy Notice

 2. Which sources and data does KfW Capital use?

-We process personal data which we receive from our customers, business partners and website visitors in connection with the use of our website, subscription to newsletters and in connection with our business relationships with these groups.
+We process personal data which we receive from our customers, business partners and website visitors in connection with the use of our website and in connection with our business relationships with these groups.

 Personal data processed by us refers in particular to personal details (such as name, address, telecommunications data, date and place of birth, marital status), identification data (such as ID, reporting data), contractual data, advertising and sales data, documentation data, registration data and similar information.